If you're concerned that you're underweight, check your body mass index (BMI) using our Healthy weight calculator.

 If you're underweight, aim to gain weight gradually until you reach a weight that is healthy for your age and height.

 It's crucial that you gain weight the right way, and not by eating chocolate, cakes, sugary drinks and other high-calorie foods full of saturated fat and sugar.
 These foods can increase your body fat instead of your lean body mass and can lead to an increased risk of developing high levels of cholesterol in your blood, or tooth decay.

 Instead, aim for three meals and three snacks a day, and base your diet on healthy eating principles.
-That means:
+According to the Eatwell Guide, that means:

-- Eat at least five portions of a variety of fruit and vegetables a day.
-Find out how you can get your 5 A DAY.
+- Eat at least five portions of a variety of fruit and vegetables every day.

 Learn more about the different food groups and how they form part of a healthy diet.

 If you don't eat meat, find out how to have a healthy vegetarian diet.